bbecker1000/bbecker1000.github.io/README.md

 - dairy and beef operation impacts on water quality
 - invasive plant impacts on native soils
 - seabird ecology and conservation
-- california current oceanography
+- california current oceanography and climate change
 - coho salmon occupancy modeling
 - rocky intertidal community ecology

 ### Please contact us if you are:
 - A CESU University or Partner (Faculty, researcher, or student) interested in research partnerships and opportuntities with the National Park Service.

-- A student interested in data or field oriented natural resource internships.
+- A UC, CSU or other CESU campus student interested in data or field oriented natural resource internships.

-- A National Park Service employee interested in scientific or technical support.
+- A National Park Service employee interested in scientific, technical, or statistical support.

 **email:** bbecker@berkeley.edu